Supporting school improvement - some examples

 Financial Improvements:

-The Trust has a cross Trust financial package, operated by each school within its staffing structures, and feeding into the Trust Finance Manager who provides advice and support.
+The Trust has a cross Trust financial package, operated by each school within its staffing structures, and feeding into the Trust Finance Officer who provides advice and support.
 This generates the governors and trustees with the information they need each month as well as allowing each budget holder to see their current balance and commitment.
 As well as being cost effective, this has allowed differences in spending profile to target change.

 An example would be the move to in-house cover supervisors, rather than external adhoc supply cover for short term absences.
 This has stopped the use of reserves, provided more continuity for students with staff they know, and allowed the recycling of funds into greater learning support.